Welcome M1LL10NS

 Welcome M1LL10NS, also known as WELCOME MILLIONS, is a 2018 Indian suspense thriller film directed and written by Milroy Goes and produced by Manna Mohie under Manna Mohie Films.
-The film is set in Goa and tells of the journey of a lazy cop finding a smart criminal.
+The film was shot and is set in Goa and tells of the journey of a lazy cop finding a smart criminal.
 The victim suffers the aftermath, hoping to someday get justice.
 It is a multi-lingual film featuring Joanne Da Cunha, Sohan Borcar, Les Menezes, and Manna Mohie.
-It has a post-credit scene filmed in Los Angeles featuring American actress Kathryn Michelle.”
+It has a post-credit scene filmed in Los Angeles featuring American actress Kathryn Michelle.

-The film was Razak Khan's last film, who died soon after completing the film shoot in Goa in 2016.
+The film was Razak Khan's last film: the actor died soon after completing the film shoot in Goa in 2016.
 The film was released in Laemmle's Music Hall in Los Angeles, United States and was eligible for the 91st Academy Awards, but was not nominated in any categories.